screwyforcepush/next-paperclip/README.md

    f. **Impact Analysis**: The system analyzes the potential impact of the proposed actions.

    g. **KPI Update**: KPIs are calculated and updated based on the simulation.

+   h. **Share Price Update**: Various trading personas decide to buy or sell based on KPI history.

-   h. **Display Results**: The updated KPIs are displayed on the dashboard.
+   i. **Display Results**: The updated KPIs are displayed on the dashboard.

-   i. **Cycle Repeat**: The cycle repeats with a new inflection point.
+   j. **Cycle Repeat**: The cycle repeats with a new inflection point.

 ## AI Agent Implementation